raphael-proust/raphael-proust.github.io/games/rpg-in-cards.md

 On the other hand, playing differently coloured decks in MTG feels very different.
 The card arts, names and descriptions contribute to this difference, but the mechanics contribute as well.
 In an MTG deck, black magic cards often resurrect creatures from the graveyard – or, in mechanics term, make cards flow from the discard onto the mat.
-This mechanic has flavour: as a player you raise the dead by pulling cards out of your discard.
+This mechanic has flavour: the discard is a graveyard from which you raise the dead!

 These mechanics with a flavour can be applied to RPGs.
 Here are a few possible examples.